 Looker

 Looker is another popular BI platform known for its robust data modeling capabilities.
 Unlike Omni Analytics, Looker offers a more extensive set of customization options out-of-the-box without requiring additional vendor involvement.
-However, it tends to be pricier with entry-level plans starting around $50 per user monthly.
+However, it tends to carry higher licensing costs with per-user pricing that scales with team size.
 Looker's strength lies in its ability to handle complex enterprise requirements and provide deep integration with Google Cloud services.

 Metabase